For Amazon sellers

 Amazon's Brand Registry blocks 99% of suspected infringements proactively — often before you ever see the listing go live.
 The official USPTO Trademark Search at tmsearch.uspto.gov is the authoritative source, but it's built for text queries.
 Most Brand Registry and Merch rejections turn on visual similarity that text-only search can't catch.

-Drag a design → image match against 13M+ USPTO marks
+• Drag a design → matched against 13M+ USPTO marks

-No need to type a name, guess a Vienna code, or pick a class.
-The system reads the image and finds the marks that look like yours — the same visual patterns Amazon's automated detection scans for.
+No names to type, no design codes to learn.
+It reads the image and finds the marks that look like yours — the same visual patterns Amazon's detection scans for.

 Three mistakes that get Amazon designs rejected